-Apparently, people that frequent antique fairs love large lawn ornaments, because these guys were all over the freaking place.
+Apparently, people that frequent antique fairs love large lawn ornaments because these guys were all over the freaking place.
 For a bit of size reference, that turtle was probably about 4 feet long.
 Yeah.
 They weren’t petite turtles.

 This guy almost made me pee my pants when I turned a corner and found him staring at me.
-Unfortunately, he and his friends are another thing that antiquers must love – there were dead things all over the place.
+Unfortunately, he and his friends are another thing that antiquers must love – there were dead creatures all over the place.
 We saw a stuffed porcupine, a stuffed boar, and countless bones, skeletons, animal skins, and any other dead animal product you can imagine.

 Need a creepy, realistic-looking painting of a random dog?
 This booth is your place!